Establishing that Blue Light Exposure Contributes

-We believe that establishing that increased macular pigment optical density (MPOD) is protective of AMD, and that it is independent from other risk factors for AMD provides a logically sufficient basis to demonstrate that blue light exposure contributes to the development of AMD*.
+We believe that a strong case can be made for the proposition that increased macular pigment optical density (MPOD)is protective of AMD, and that it is independent from other risk factors for AMD provides a logically sufficient basis to demonstrate that blue light exposure contributes to the development of AMD*.

 Macular pigment (MP) is located in the inner retina above the macular region of the retina.
 Light must pass through this layer of MP to reach the macular region of the outer retina.
 The outer retina contains the photoreceptor cells, and is adjacent to a monolayer of retinal pigment epithelial (RPE) cells and the Bruch's membrane complex.
 AMD develops in the macular region of the outer retina and is characterized by the malfunctioning and death of the RPE cells and an alteration of the properties of the Bruch's membrane complex which results in the death of photoreceptor cells in this region of the retina.